June 09, 2020 4 min read

 Brogues also seem like a popular choice with National Basketball Association (NBA) players.
 NBA legend La Bron James was seen sporting a pair of Allen Edmonds Strandmok Semi-Brogue Oxfords in GQ.
 When players collaborate with NBA's sometime sponsor Allen Edmonds, they inevitably design up some sort of shoe with broguing, such as NBA star Michael Carter-Williams in the video above.
 This makes perfect sense.
 Brogue shoes can be dressed up and dressed down or dressed sideways as was the case with Dennis Rodman.
 Perfect for the roadshow that is the 82-game NBA season.

-What's not to like about leather lace-up boots?
-Women dig them, men look more masculine in them, they can work hard and play hard...they even give an extra couple of milimeters up top.
-For that rugged look, it's inarguably essential kit.
-For the light-of-frame, lace-up boots ratches up one's brawny credentials.
+There are men's boots, and then there are lace-up men's boots.
+They look good in almost any ensemble, they make us look just that little bit more muscle, they even give us a few more millimetres up top.
+For that rugged look, it's essential kit.
+For the light-of-frame, lace-up boots ratchet up one's brawny credentials.
 Infact, we go so far as to say that a pair of lace-up boots should be on every man's shoe rack.

 Chris Hemsworth's style has been turned up a notch since acquiring A-lister status.
-Sure, you'll likely see him on the red carpet in a dashing monochrome suit, looking every part the movie star, but when not rubbing shoulders with fellow A-listers, Chris goes for an uncomplicated look.
-His casual go-to, a pair of jeans and a simple tee, won't set menswear on fire any time soon, but Chris knows that with a pair of lace-up boots, it gives his casual ensemble that devil-may-care finish.
-The pair of 1000 Mile Wolverines pictured above look like they've done some mileage too, although with complete bias we think he'd look much in a pair of TGC Turon Service Boots...
+Sure, you'll likely find him these days on a red carpet in a dashing monochrome suit, looking every part the movie star, but when not rubbing shoulders with fellow A-listers, Chris goes for an uncomplicated look.
+His casual go-to, a pair of jeans and a simple tee, doesn't set the menswear scene on fire, but Chris knows that with a pair of well-chosen leather boots, it gives his casual ensemble that devil-may-care finish.
+The pair of 1000 Mile Wolverines that Chris wears above look like they've done some mileage too (we think he'd look much better in a pair of TGC Turon Service Boots...)

 Ryan Gosling is one of those annoying people who just looks good whatever he wears.
-When he's not crooning on the silver screen, you will most likely find him in a pair of lace-up boots, his favourite casual item.
+When he's not crooning on the silver screen, you will likely find him in a pair of leather lace-up boots.
+Ryan uses his boots as the foundational item and builds his casual look from there.
 Gosling has been snapped on quite a few occasions in the Red Wing moc toes pictured above, which adds a touch of the masculine to his otherwise debonair reputation.